-Atlas Steak + Fish is a beloved brand of mine.
-While a traditional steakhouse in a sense, it is so much more than that.
-Located in casinos in BC and Alberta, Atlas plays on the sense of culinary entertainment by incorporating tableside service and live music into their experience.
+Atlas Steak + Fish is built up of 5 locations across BC and Alberta.
+Atlas plays on the sense of culinary entertainment by incorporating table-side service and live music into their experience.

 When I first started working with the brand, the venues stunned me, but the brand language or visual identity did not communicate the in-person experience.
-Over the last two years, I worked at finding a sweet spot with the brand and dove deeper into how we could nail down an identity.
+Over the last three years, I have worked at finding a sweet spot with the brand and dove deeper into how we could nail down Atlas’s visual identity.

 Atlas has taken on many identities, but we have settled now into a place where our branding is revolved around great photography, clean lines, clean fonts, clever logo placement, and diagonal cuts.
 By communicating these main elements, we hope it sets the customers up for just as beautiful of an experience online and in person.